 Typically white wine should be used within 3 days, but it can last up to 5 days.
 No thanks to oxidation, white wine will taste different after even one day of being open.
 As time passes, the bright, fruitful notes become less vibrant.

 Recork and refrigerate.
-Here’s why: Oxidation occurs when wine has been exposed to oxygen, so recorking your bottle of wine is the first step to keeping it fresh for longer.
-Get in the habit of recorking after every pour.
+Here’s why: Oxidation occurs when the wine has been exposed to oxygen, so recorking your bottle of wine is the first step to keeping it fresh for longer.
+Get in the habit of recorking after every pour and you’ll worry less about how long you can keep the white wine in the fridge.

 Pro-Tip: Toss the original cork and use a reusable wine stopper to seal out more air.